Rats & Mice

 - Do not leave pet food outside; if your pet doesn't eat it, rodents will.

-- Pick up pet waste from the yard and dispose of in a sealed garbage can.
+- Pick up pet waste from the yard and throw it away in a sealed garbage can.

 Take Away their Home

-- Stack fire wood 18 inches off the ground and away from all buildings to prevent rodents from nesting and hiding.
+- Stack fire wood 18 inches off the ground and away from all buildings to keep rodents from nesting and hiding.

 - Cut bushes, vines and tall grasses that provide cover.